3 Stages Of Betrayal Trauma Healing

 Recovering From An Abusive Relationship Isn’t Linear – But There Is A Proven Structure

-Anne: Yeah, and that’s really important.
-It not being linear, you could be in Stage 1 for a while, then move to Stage 2, then feel like you’re in Stage 3, and then be like, “Wait a minute, I’m not at Stage 3.
+It’s not linear, you could be in Stage 1 for a while, then move to Stage 2, then feel like you’re in Stage 3, and then be like, “Wait a minute, I’m not at Stage 3.
 I thought I was, but, really, I need to go back to Stage 1.
 I need to establish safety, for example.”
 That’s what we’re talking about, when we say it’s not linear.
 You can move back and forth between those stages.

 You might spend a little bit of time on that threshold, where you still have some Stage 1 stuff to work on, but you’re moving into Stage 2.
 Likewise, between Stages 2 and 3, there’ll be this blurred edge, whereby you’ll be doing a little bit of each thing.
 Actually, you can be on the precipice of Stage 3 and still have some safety and stabilization stuff to do from the first stage, because things happen that are outside of our control, and triggers will occur.